 Paper submission will begin in March 2018.
 The deadline for receipt of final proceeding contributions is Wednesday, 25 April, 2018 at 23:59 PST.

 All contributions should be electronically uploaded according to the electronic submission instructions.
 Authors are reminded that any paper accepted for presentation will be excluded from the proceedings if not presented by one of the authors at the conference.
 If not properly presented, the Scientific Program Committee reserves the right to refuse papers for publication.

-Use of the JACoW templates is strongly recommended.
+Use of the JACoW templates is mandatory.
 Select the appropriate template from those offered in the index on the left.